Heraldry of Columbia University: Description

 The seal was described in its adoption as follows:The College is represented by a Lady sitting in a Throne or Chair of State, with Severall Children at her Knees to represent the Pupils, with I Peter II., 1, 2, &c., under them to express the Temper with which they should apply Themselves to seek for True Wisdom...
 One of the [New-born Babes] She takes by the hand with her left hand expressing her benevolent design of Conducting them to true Wisdom and Virtue.
 To which purpose She holds open to the a Book in her right hand in which is [in] Greek letters "λόγια ζῶντα", the living or lively Oracles, which is the Epithet that St. Stephen gives to the Holy scriptures—Acts.
 7:38.
 Out of her Mouth over her left Shoulder goes a Label with these words in Hebrew Letters ori-el [אוּרִיאֵל], God is my light; alluding to Ps.
 27:1. expressing her Acknowledgment of God the Father of Lights, as the Fountain of all that Light, both Natural and Revealed with which She proposes to enlighten or instruct her Children or Pupils; whereof the Sun rising under the Label is the Emblem or Hieroglyphic, alluding to that expression Mal.
 IV, 2., The Sun of Righteousness arising with healing in his Wings.
 Over her head is Jehovah [יהוה] in a Glory, the Beams coming triangularly to a Point near her head, with these words around her for her motto, In Lumine Tuo Videbimus Lumen—In thy light shall we see light Ps.
 36:9.
 On the Edge around are engraved in Capitals, Sigillum Collegii Reg.
 Nov.
 Ebor. in America—The Seal of King's College at New York in America.

 The text around the seal has changed multiple times to reflect changes in the university's status.
 Following American independence, the name of the university was changed from King's College to Columbia College.
 Under the Regents from 1784 to 1787, when Columbia served as the state university of New York, the text read universitas · status · novi · eboraci, meaning "State University of New York".
 When Columbia reverted to being a private institution, the text was changed again to say sigillum · collegii · columbiae · novi · eboraci, meaning "The Seal of Columbia College of New York".
 When Columbia was renamed again to Columbia University in 1896, however, the text around the seal was not changed.

-The seal of the Columbia University Vagelos College of Physicians and Surgeons is identical to the one of the university, but contains an extra outer ring of text which reads columbia · university · college · of · physicians · and · surgeons.
+The seal of the Columbia University Vagelos College of Physicians and Surgeons is identical to that of the university, but contains an extra outer ring of text which reads columbia · university · college · of · physicians · and · surgeons.